locvx1234/Linux-Tutorial/shared_storage_iscsi.md

 Login to [iface: default, target: iqn.2015-05.com.noverit.caldara02:3260, portal: 10.10.10.98,3260] successful.
 #
 ```
-Since no aothentication has been set, no user and password are required.
+Since no authentication has been set, no user and password are required.
 Check the storage block devices.
 ```
 [root@caldara01 ~]# lsblk